aboerzel/Traffic-Sign-Classifier/README.md

 The model was able to correctly guess 19 of the 20 traffic signs, which gives an accuracy of 95%.
 This compares favorably to the accuracy on the test set of 94.66%.

-It is noticeable that the misrecognized image should have class 23.
+It is noticeable that the misrecognized image should have class 23 (Slippery road).
 This is one of the classes underrepresented in the training data, so this class is disadvantaged in the classification!!

 Top 5 softmax probabilities for each image along with the sign type of each probability: